 Extras: All attendees will be asked to submit an extract which they have found problematic or would like to discuss, together with a brief description of where this fits into their story.
 They will also be asked to submit a 300-word synopsis of their novel in order to assist in preparation for submitting to the guest agents in Week 10.
 These will be discussed in Week 9.

 Alison Hennessey will explain the essential skills necessary to review your writing objectively and improve it, as well as the art of the synopsis.
 Alison will also discuss what they look for in prospective authors, what authors can expect from them, how the publishing process works and how submitted novels change from first drafts to published books.

-Extras: At the end of Week 9 you will be asked to submit an extract from your novel as well as a synopsis, and asked to prepare a one-minute pitch in preparation for the pitching session in Week 10.
+Extras: At the end of Week 9 all attendees will be asked to submit an extract from their novel as well as a synopsis, and asked to prepare a one-minute pitch in preparation for the pitching session in Week 10.

 Week 10: Wednesday 21st November

 18.00-19.00: Introducing Your Novel to the World of Publishing